 We are a biopharmaceutical company with a limited operating history in an emerging regulatory environment.
-We have incurred net losses in each year since our inception in September 2010, including net losses of \$223.9 million and \$87.2 million for the years ended December 31, 2015 and 2014, respectively, and \$51.8 million and \$171.4 million for the nine months ended September 30, 2016 and 2015, respectively.
-As of September 30, 2016, we had an accumulated deficit of \$461.4 million.
+We have incurred net losses in each year since our inception in September 2010, including net losses of \$127.8 million, \$223.9 million and \$87.2 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+As of December 31, 2016, we had an accumulated deficit of \$537.3 million.

 We have devoted substantially all of our financial resources to identify and develop our product candidates, including conducting, among other things, analytical characterization, process development and manufacturing, formulation and clinical studies, and providing general and administrative support for these operations.
 To date, we have financed our operations primarily through the sale of equity securities and convertible notes, as well as through our license agreements with Baxalta Incorporated, Baxalta US Inc., and Baxalta GmbH (collectively "Baxalta", now subsidiaries of Shire plc), and Daiichi Sankyo Company, Limited, or Daiichi Sankyo.
 In September 2016, we regained development and commercial rights from Baxalta for Europe, Canada, Brazil, the Middle East and other territories.
 The amount of our future net losses will depend, in part, on the rate of our future expenditures and our ability to obtain funding through equity or debt financings or strategic collaborations.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 We are in Phase 3 clinical development with CHS-1420 (our adalimumab (Humira) biosimilar candidate).
 We completed Phase 3 or other BLA-enabling development with two other lead products, CHS-1701 (our pegfilgrastim (Neulasta) biosimilar candidate) and CHS-0214 (our etanercept (Enbrel) biosimilar candidate).
-Our BLA for CHS-1701 was accepted by the FDA in October 2016.
+Our Biologics License Application, or BLA, for CHS-1701 was accepted by the U.S. Food and Drug Administration, or FDA, in October 2016.
+Our Market Acceptance Application, or MAA, for CHS-1701 was accepted by the European Medicines Agency, or EMA, in November 2016.
 It may be several months before we file for market approval with the relevant regulatory agencies for CHS-0214 and CHS-1420.
 We have not yet initiated clinical trials for CHS-5217 (bevacizumab (Avastin) biosimilar) and CHS-3351 (ranibizumab (Lucentis) biosimilar).
-If we obtain regulatory approval to market a biosimilar product candidate, our future revenue will depend upon the size of any markets in which our product candidates may receive approval and our ability to achieve sufficient market acceptance, pricing, reimbursement from third-party payors and adequat
+If we obtain regulatory approval to market a biosimilar product candidate, our future revenue will d